tbee/TECL/README.md

 // You can specify defaults in value methods
 String port = tecl.int("port", 80);

-// I would love to take the type defined in the schema into account,
-// but not sure how.
-And it would mean the schema needs to be present. var alsoTitle = tecl.val("title")

 // The grp method takes it one level / group deeper.
 // You simply get a new TECL object for inside that group.
 TECL databaseTECL = tecl.grp("database");